johnpapa/angular-preload-and-interceptors/README.md

 ### Why JSON Server?

 The app uses a JSON server for a backend by default.
 This allows you to run the code without needing any database engines or cloud accounts.
-Enjoy!
+It also supports authorized routes, which this app takes advantage of. iEnjoy!

 ## Problems or Suggestions